 While the other options you have a bit more control, some may have a shopping addiction.
 This is more challenging to overcome, but usually creates massive debt for the individual.

 I’m by no means a licensed therapist, so if you feel you have this, please consult somebody.
 The tips below might help you, but there is more going on that needs to be addressed.

 Never feel ashamed either, as you are not alone.
-This shopping addiction is called compulsive buying disorder and affects about 18 million adults in the United States (Source).
+This shopping addiction is called compulsive buying disorder and affects millions of adults in the United States (Source).

 If you are looking for more information or resources to getting help, please read this healthline article.